Anthropology - Bachelor of Arts

 This course is an introduction to the study of animal remains from archaeological contexts.
 Topics discussed include the reconstruction of environment and season of site occupation, the economic uses of animals and evidence of animal domestication, and the procedures for analyzing faunal remains and challenges in their interpretation.
 Note: This course can be used to fulfill the arts credit requirements of the Bachelor of Arts and the science credit requirement of the Bachelor of Science.

-Prerequisites: Minimum grade of C- in ANTH 206 and ANTH 209.
+Prerequisites: Minimum grades of C- in ANTH 206 and ANTH 209.

 ANTH 385